devsecops/raindance/patterns/surface/README.md

 ![](../../_images/enumeration.png)

+In this diagram, the compromise of data, the target, could happen because of a mistake made with the data directly.
+It could also happen because of a compromise in another component that shares a trust relationship with data.
+Components are generically represented to help the modeler understand when they are asserting trust and how that trust could be used against an asset.
+This same model is available for all components with complex models able to chain these models together to identify valid attack maps.

-Every environment has different and components will be implemented according to business purpose.
+Keep in mind that every environment has different and components will be implemented according to business purpose.
 There are no bullet-proof environments.
 We have discovered that keeping attack surface controlled and blast radius contained is often better than attempting to keep attack surface small.
 However, the designer is responsible for understanding both considerations, providing rationale and identifying mitigations to support the choice in path.
 What works for one environment may not work for others which is why Security is so hard.

 ## Surface Entry Points